Building Project Consultation Process

 Once the plans have been established and you are happy with them, the final quote will be made.
 This will be a fixed price, giving you the total required budget to complete the project to the requirements specified.

 Step 5 – Signing Of The Contract

 The final step of the planning phase.
-Once this is done, you’re part is done and you can sit back while our team gets to work on your new home.
+Once this is done, you’re part is done and you can sit back while our team gets to work on your project.

 Step 6 – The Building Starts

-The building begins and your dream home gets constructed while you sit back and watch.
+The building begins and your dream project begins construction while you sit back and watch.
 All your plans and ideas will now come to life as we put together your vision.

 I need professional engineering advice

 Whether you are building a home or looking to alter or extend a house, or just looking for advice in relation to building, including fire, access or energy efficiency, then a building engineer can help.
 Building engineers are professionals who design, construct, evaluate and maintain buildings.
 Their work includes both technical and management processes by which buildings are designed, constructed, renewed and maintained.
 This involves site investigations, building inspections and surveys, assessment against standards, project design, plan preparation, cost evaluations, contract procedures, project management and deciding which construction methods and materials to use.
 Building engineers have a detailed understanding of statutory regulations and technical codes as well as the need to create sustainable buildings.